aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-task-links/creating-task-link/_index.md

 {{% alert color="primary" %}}

 Microsoft Project allows to link tasks based on the relationship between these.
 A task link is defined by a predecessor and a successor task.
 Task links can be of different [types](https://apireference.aspose.com/tasks/net/aspose.tasks/tasklinktype) including FinishToFinish, FinishToStart, StartToFinish, and StartToStart.
-Aspose.Tasks API provides users with the capability to define task links in their project using the [TaskLink](https://apireference.aspose.com/tasks/net/aspose.tasks/tasklink) class.
+Aspose.Tasks for .NET API provides users with the capability to define task links in their project using the [TaskLink](https://apireference.aspose.com/tasks/net/aspose.tasks/tasklink) class.

 {{% /alert %}}